mmebsout/DataCube/README.md

 ##### 3.4 Opacity
 You can selected a opacity to display to see the next slide.

-### 4. Histogramme
+### 4. Histogram
-Once file loaded, a histogramme is displayed next to DataCube.
+Once file loaded, a histogram is displayed next to DataCube.
 It represents of count of pixels by physical values of each pixel of picture.

 ### 5. Metadata
 a Metadata block contains all metadata of picture.
 Click on header to display or hide this block.